A Treap Data Structure is basically a combination of a binary search tree and a heap.

 - It is also a randomized data structure.

-- Regardless of the order of how you add, delete, etc, because of the randomized weights, there is a high probability that the tree will be balanced (a random binary search tree has logarithmic height).
+- Regardless of the order of how we add, delete, etc, because of the randomized weights, there is a high probability that the tree will be balanced (a random binary search tree has logarithmic height).

 - A Treap basically combines probability, randomization, two popular CS data structures, etc to make a highly useful data structure.
-From a CS student’s point of view, try to learn about Treaps first, and you get to learn BSTs, traversals, hashing, tree rotations, heaps, recursion, sorting, etc, all in one go.
+From a CS student’s point of view, try to learn about Treaps first, and we get to learn BSTs, traversals, hashing, tree rotations, heaps, recursion, sorting, etc, all in one go.

 Thanks for reading.